odnr93/routilux/docs/DOCUMENTATION_GUIDE.md

 If you see import errors when building:

-1. Ensure FlowForge is installed: `pip install -e .`
+1. Ensure Routilux is installed: `pip install -e .`
 2. Check `autodoc_mock_imports` in `conf.py`
 3. Install missing dependencies